Baselane vs BorderBird

 This is not a close call.
 Baselane is a well-built tool for a different customer.
 The customer it serves does not have a cross-border tax problem.

-Try BorderBird free — one property, one full year.
+Try BorderBird free — one property, no time limit.

 Long enough to run a complete tax year through BorderBird before deciding.
 No credit card.